Keyslam-Group/Concord/README.md

 Concord is a feature complete ECS.
 It's main focus is on speed and usage.
 You should be able to quickly write code that performs well.

-Documentation for Concord can be found in the Wiki tab
+Documentation for Concord can be found in the [Wiki tab](https://github.com/Tjakka5/Concord/wiki).

 ## Installation
 Download the repository and drop it in your project, then simply require it as: